-What is the cheapest siding for a house?
+What is the cheapest siding option to finance for a house?

 There are many ways to measure the affordability or value of siding materials.
 While some may have cheaper material and installation costs, they may not be as efficient and durable in the long term.
 Vinyl sliding can be one of the cheapest siding options that's offered in a variety of styles and models.
 Metal siding, wood siding, and stucco are the next cheapest, in the order listed.
 Stucco arguably offers the most efficiency and is one of the best insulators for warmer climates.
 While metal siding is typically better for cold climates.

-Pros & Cons of Vinyl Siding For Your Home
+Pros & Cons of Vinyl Siding Financing For Your Home

 Vinyl siding is an inexpensive, durable, easy to maintain and quick to install option for new siding.
 Although it may look appealing, it cannot be painted which can affect your home's resale value.